 The next race, the San Bernardino Handicap, was also be run on a messy track.
 Beaten by eight and one-half lengths back in fifth place, was all Round Table could do.
-Three weeks later though he would regain his winning form, and on a fast track, captured the Bay Meadows Derby beating the same horses that he lost to in his previous two starts.
+Three weeks later though he regained his winning form, and on a fast track, captured the Bay Meadows Derby beating the same horses that he lost to in his previous two starts.
 A further six length win in the Blue Grass stakes set up Round Table for his next start, the Kentucky Derby.

 Iron Liege won the Derby over Gallant Man with Round Table in third, two and three-quarters of a length back.
 This was the now famous, or infamous, race in which jockey Willie Shoemaker had stood up on Gallant Man at the sixteenth pole mistaking it for the finish line.
 The subsequent loss of motion from his mount might likely to have cost Gallant Man the victory.